 In this section, you will find various thematic mapping products on Aboriginal people, communities and initiatives undertaken by the Department.
 Information is being shown using our web-based interactive maps and/or cartographic static maps available in PDF format for viewing and printing purposes.

 This map is showing the First Nation's status symbolized as the Indian Act, the Land Management Act or Self-Government.
-The map is available in two (2) sizes:

 The GeoViewer is a full-fledged "Web GIS" application built on industry standards.
 It provides searching, viewing, measuring, emailing and printing capabilities for some departmental geographic data.
 It presents different functions enabling user interaction.